influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/config-options.md

 ### `--github-organization=` | `-o`

-The GitHub organization required for a user.
+Optionally, specify a GitHub organization required for a user.

 Environment variable: `$GH_ORGS`